Chapter 4:

 "Did you get enough rest?"

-The voice came from his severely cracked phone lying next to Blake's pillow, which should have been odd given it hadn't been turned on yet.
-However, Blake didn't even need to look to know who was speaking to him.
+The voice came from his severely cracked phone.
+Rin didn't even need to look to know who was speaking to him.

-"I'd ask you if my predictions were correct, but I already know they are.", his reflection chimed.
+"I'd ask you if my predictions were correct, but I already know they are.", his reflection said.

 "Well since you're here already, can I ask you something?"

-Blake finally looked at his phone only to see a normal reflection.
-Just before he could say anything though, he was interrupted by his own voice.
+Finally turning to look at his phone, Rin only saw a normal reflection.
+Just before he could say anything though, he was interrupted by his own voice again.

 "Down here."

-Tracing the voice back to its source, Blake dug into his pocket and fished out the glass pocket watch he was keeping there.
+Tracing the voice back to its source, Rin dug out the glass pocket watch from under his pillow.

 "Is it something to do with this?", his reflection asked.

 Just dropping it seemed like it would be enough to shatter the watch into a million pieces.
-Even if it didn't break, Blake at least expected it to have some scratches after how messy things got in the truck.
+At the very least, Rin expected a couple of scratches from all the damage he'd caused.

-"Well, you remember what the trucker told you?
+"Well, you remember what that trucker told you, right?
 About this thing being really dangerous?"

 "Given your final prediction, I'm assuming it has something to do with the end of the world?"

 "Bingo.
-Now something like that wouldn't be made of some ordinary fragile material, would it?"
+Now something like that wouldn't be made of some random ordinary fragile material, would it?"

-"...So, even if I had dropped the watch when I was in the truck, nothing would have happened to it?"
+"...So, even if I had dropped the watch back then, nothing would've happened?"

 His reflection chuckled slightly as he responded.

-Blake sighed as he leaned back into his pillow and crossed his arms.
+Rin sighed as he leaned back into his pillow and crossed his arms.
 A slight frown coated his face now.
-He couldn't hide his irritation when he next spoke.
+He couldn't hide his irritation when he spoke again.

 "So, what do you want me to do then?"